Leeds City Credit Union: History

-The credit union began life as the Leeds Council Employees Credit Union, offering savings and loans to local authority staff.
-In 1997, it became a community credit union, open to everyone living or working in the local authority area.
+The credit union began life as the Leeds Council Employees Credit Union, offering savings and loans to local authority staff, in 1987.

-Leeds is the second largest metropolitan borough council in the UK with a population of 800,000.
 While continuing to serve members from 2006 to 2008, Leeds City Credit Union experienced a number of management and governance challenges.
 This led to an independent review of governance and the appointment of a new management team and a number of new directors.

 Since 2009, Leeds City Credit Union has re-emerged as the country's largest credit union with over 35,000 members.
 In 2012, members adopted a new constitution to take advantage of The Legislative Reform (Industrial and Provident Societies and Credit Unions) Order 2010.
 This has given the credit union new powers including the ability to extend its common bond to employers and organisations outside Leeds, to offer business accounts and interest on savings.
 In 2013, Leeds City Credit Union selected Intermarketing Agency as its marketing agency, following a pitch process.

 In 2014, Lloyds Bank piloted a project in conjunction with Leeds City to encourage its staff to direct customers towards credit unions.
 It was awarded a grant of £50,000 by the Lloyds Banking Group Credit Union Development Fund to help support its reserves and enable it to bring forward plans for growth more quickly.

 In July 2015, Leeds City Credit Union became members of Leeds Citizens, a new diverse alliance of organisations which aims to campaign for social justice and the common good.
 On 3 September 2015, Economic Secretary to the Treasury, Harriett Baldwin visited the credit union to discuss the important role that credit unions play in the financial sector.
 On 11 September 2015, a Your Loan Shop information point at the Compton Centre, Leeds was officially opened by LCC Executive Member for Communities, Cllr.
 Debra Coupar (Lab.
 Cross Gates and Whinmoor) and rising Leeds Rhinos RLFC star, Liam Sutcliffe.